 Choose a well-draining soil for freesia bulb forcing.
 Leaf mold and perlite are excellent, but any commercial potting soil should do as long as it is loose.

 Container size is the next consideration when learning how to force freesia bulbs.
 A 6 inch (15 cm.) pot can easily accommodate five of the tiny bulbs and allow for the foliage's growth.
 It may look crowded, but the proximity of the plants will help them stand as they grow.

 Probably the most important aspect of caring for forced freesias is water.
 Keep the soil moderately moist but never soggy.

 Another important step when forcing freesia flowers indoors is support.
 The tightly planted bulbs will self-support to some degree, but the thin stalks will benefit from additional reinforcement.
-Use slender bamboo stakes at planting time, set around the bulbs to form a scaffold.
-Willowy sword-like leaves will form first, usually about 12 weeks after planting the bulb.
+Use slender bamboo stakes at planting time and set them around the bulbs to form a scaffold.
+Willowy, sword-like leaves will form first, usually about 12 weeks after planting the bulb.
 Once flowers appear, tie them to the stakes to help support the heavy blooms.